How are the major biological molecules built from smaller units?

 Describe the structure of proteins, carbohydrates and lipids in terms of their monomers and the bonds formed by condensation reactions.

-How proteins, carbohydrates and lipids are built from amino acids, monosaccharides and fatty-acid/glycerol units through condensation reactions forming peptide, glycosidic and ester bonds.
+How proteins, carbohydrates and lipids are built by condensation from amino acids, monosaccharides and fatty acids/glycerol, the linkages formed, hydrolysis, and worked SACE-style condensation and saturation problems.

 Reviewed by: AI editorial process; not yet individually human-reviewed